On the coldest night of the year, Audun captured this breathtaking scene

 “Getting awards is a great motivation, but this weekend I was actually kind of embarrassed.
-I’ll have to share the honors with Northern Norway, which is where I have lived all my life.
+I’ll have to share the honours with Northern Norway, which is where I have lived all my life.
 It’s definitively a part of the world that is quite unique”, Rikardsen says to Visit Norway.

 Actually, Rikardsen isn’t working as a photographer full time, but is a professor in arctic biology.
 But when he was documenting field work back in 2009, his childhood passion for photography was re-ignited.

-Instead of traveling the world to scout for the perfect scene, he finds them in his local environment.
+Instead of travelling the world to scout for the perfect scene, he finds them in his local environment.
 He’ll often use nontraditional methods to capture his images, such as the time when he mounted a camera to a cod to get a picture just as it is caught by a golden eagle.

 Sometimes, it involves a certain degree of risk.